traefik/traefik/docs/content/getting-started/configuration-overview.md

 ## The Static Configuration

-There are three different, **mutually exclusive** (e.g. you can use only one at the same time), ways to define static configuration options in Traefik:
+There are three different, **mutually exclusive** (i.e. you can use only one at the same time), ways to define static configuration options in Traefik:

 1. In a configuration file
 1. In the command-line arguments